 August is usually a pretty hot time for most of us, which means you have to give your carrots extra attention to get them germinated and off to a good start.

 Plan on watering the seedbed lightly once or twice per day.
 Or you could try covering the bed with damp burlap like my friend Jess.

 We like to cover our carrot bed with a hoop house or a cold frame, but in a pinch when the weather really starts getting cold in December just cover the bed with straw.
 (Learn more about growing winter carrots here)

-Our favorite carrot to grow in the fall is Little Finger, they are smaller but

-  have a short maturity date which helps them size up in time for winter!
+Our favorite carrot to grow in the fall is Little Finger, they are smaller but have a short maturity date which helps them size up in time for winter!

 Start planting spinach 8 weeks before your first frost.
-Just like lettuce you

-  can continue to plant up until 2 weeks before your first frost.
-The later

-  planting won’t give you a harvest in the fall but they will over winter for any

-  early spring harvest.
+Just like lettuce, you can continue to plant up until 2 weeks before your first frost.
+The later planting won’t give you a harvest in the fall but they will overwinter for an early spring harvest.